rubyu/zookeeper-client/README.markdown

 *ZooKeeperClient* is a management class of ZooKeeper.
-When the user requests the *ZooKeeperNode*, *ZooKeeperClient* creates a instance of *ZooKeeperNode* that has the reference to the *ZooKeeperClient*.
+When the user requests the *ZooKeeperNode*, *ZooKeeperClient* creates a instance of *ZooKeeperNode* that has been given the reference to the *ZooKeeperClient*.

 *ZooKeeperNode* is a management class of the node in ZooKeeper.
 When a *ZooKeeperNode* is created, existence of it's node is not guaranteed.